B. Lynn Winmill

-Barry Lynn Winmill (born March 18, 1952) is a Senior United States district judge of the United States District Court for the District of Idaho.
+Barry Lynn Winmill (born March 18, 1952) is a senior United States district judge of the United States District Court for the District of Idaho.

 Early life and education

-Winmill was born in Blackfoot, Idaho, and grew up on a dairy farm.
-Winmill received a Bachelor of Arts degree from Idaho State University (ISU) in Pocatello in 1974.
-Winmill served as student body president while at ISU.
+Born and raised in Blackfoot, Idaho, Winmill grew up on a dairy farm.
+He received a Bachelor of Arts degree from Idaho State University (ISU) in Pocatello in 1974, where he was student body president.
 Winmill earned his Juris Doctor from Harvard Law School in 1977.

-Career
+Legal career

-Winmill was in private practice in Denver, Colorado from 1977 to 1979, and in Pocatello, Idaho from 1979 to 1987.
+Following law school, Winmill was in private practice for two years in Denver, Colorado, and back in Pocatello from 1979 to 1987.

+Judicial career

+State judicial service

-He was a state judge in the Idaho District Court (Sixth District) in Pocatello from 1987 to 1995, having been appointed by Governor Cecil Andrus.
-From 1992 to 1995, he served as the administrative district judge for the Sixth District and chair of the state's Evidence Rules Committee.
-Winmill concurrently an adjunct professor at ISU (1991–1995).
-A finalist on three occasions for the Idaho Supreme Court, he was never nominated.
+Appointed by Governor Cecil Andrus in 1987, Winmill was a state judge in the Idaho District Court (Sixth District) in Pocatello from 1987 to 1995.
+From 1992 to 1995, he served as the administrative district judge and chair of the state's Evidence Rules Committee.

+Winmill was concurrently an adjunct professor at ISU (1991–1995), and a finalist on three occasions for the Idaho Supreme Court, but he was never nominated.

 Federal judicial service

-On May 24, 1995, Winmill was nominated by President Bill Clinton to a seat on the U.S. District Court for the District of Idaho, vacated by Harold Ryan for senior status in early 1993.
+On May 24, 1995, Winmill was nominated by President Bill Clinton to a seat on the U.S. District Court for the District of Idaho, vacated by Judge Harold Lyman Ryan, who assumed senior status in early 1993.
 The American Bar Association's Standing Committee on the Federal Judiciary, which rates judicial nominees, unanimously rated Winmill as "well qualified" for the post (the committee's highest rating).

-Winmill was confirmed by the Senate on August 11, 1995, by voice vote.
-He received his commission three days later.

-Winmill served as chief judge of the U.S. District Court for the District of Idaho for 19 years, from 1999 to January 1, 2019.
+Confirmed by the Senate by voice vote on August 11, 1995, Winmill received his commission three days later.
+He served as chief judge for over 19 years, from 1999 to January 1, 2019, and assumed senior status on August 16, 2021.